Research

 Computational Research

 Currently the major effort of the computational biophysics group is to explore and characterize atypical DNA/RNA structures associated with Trinucleotude Repeat Expansion Diseases (TREDs).
 These diseases are caused by intergenerational expansion of simple sequence repeats which lead to severe neurodegenerative and neuromuscular disorders.
-The orgin of these are believed to be some slippage during DNA replication, repair, recombination or transcription.
+The origin of these are believed to be some slippage during DNA replication, repair, recombination or transcription.
 The focus of the research work of Profs.
 Sagui and Roland is therefore to understand they types of atypical DNA/RNA structures associated with these diseases and to explore the failure of DNA’s mismatch repair system in stabilizing toxic trinucleotide repeat expansions.
 The research makes use of large-scale atomistic modeling of the relevant biological molecules.

-Additionally, the group of Prof. Sagui and Roland are also working on new algorithms for the accurate calculation of biomolecular free energies as implemented in the AMBER software package.
+The group of Prof. Sagui and Roland are also working on new algorithms for the accurate calculation of biomolecular free energies as implemented in the AMBER software package.
 Other research topics of current interest involve study of proteins with intrinsically disordered regions, investigations of transcription factors, and amyloid properties of prion-like proteins.

 Experimental Research